Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Introduction

-In this search, we revisit the BBH events examined in~\cite{Hannuksela:2019kle} and \cite{LIGOScientific:2021izm} by adopting the deep learning-based strategy built in~\cite{Kim:2020xkm}.
-However, for the preparation of training data in the previous work, we assumed an arbitrary detector which is optimally positioned to the GW source binary system's orientation.
-Hence, instead, we prepare new training data to reflect reality, i.e., detecting such events via the ground-based detectors' network.
-Furthermore, we use the design sensitivity of the Advanced LIGO~\citep{Harry:2010zz} not only to mimic the non-negligible noise-present spectrograms of the BBH events but to regard a general noise model for the events observed in the different sensitivities of the three observing runs.
-Then, we feed the newly prepared training data into the VGG-19 model and introduce an ensemble learning to mitigate improperly biased prediction that might be caused by using a single model.
+In this search, we revisit the BBH events examined in~\cite{Hannuksela:2019kle} and \cite{LIGOScientific:2021izm} with the deep learning-based classification strategy built in~\cite{Kim:2020xkm}.
+Instead, we update the method to reflect reality a bit more, e.g., supposing the detection of such events is done via the GW detector network.
+Furthermore, we use the design sensitivity of the Advanced LIGO~\citep{Harry:2010zz} not only to mimic the irremovable noise presented in spectrograms of the BBH events but to regard a general noise model commonly applicable for the events observed by the different detectors operated with non-identical sensitivities over the three observing runs.
+On top of that, we introduce an ensemble learning to mitigate improperly biased prediction that might be occurred by using a single learner.
 For the initial classes on each detector's data, predicted by the ensemble learners, we employ a majority voting-based consistency test to classify the evaluated BBH events into two primary classes, lensed or unlensed.

-We figure out that the primary classification classifies one event, GW190707\_093326, out of forty-six events as a lensed signal.
-To verify the result of primary classification, we investigate the event via the following three tests: First, from a visual inspection, we see no recognizable beating patterns from the spectrograms of the filtered strain data of GW190707\_093326.
-Second, we identify that the estimated $p$-value and its $1\sigma$ uncertainty includes where $p > 0.05$, i.e., which yet maintains the unlensed hypothesis being true.
-Third, for a cross-verification, we find from \cite{LIGOScientific:2021izm} that the Bayes factor $\mathcal{B}^\mathrm{ML}_\mathrm{U}$ of GW190707\_093326 disfavors lensing.
-Therefore, we conclude the signal of GW190707\_093326 is likely an unlensed signal and, consequently, we find no significant evidence of beating patterns from all evaluated BBH events as consistent as the observation made in the Bayes factor-based searches~\citep{Hannuksela:2019kle, LIGOScientific:2021izm}.
+We figure out that one event, GW190707\_093326, out of forty-six events is primarily classified as a lensed signal.
+To verify the result, we further investigate this event via the following tests: First, we examine the median probability to the lensed class of the event and observe that the result, $0.984^{+0.012}_{-0.342}$, agrees to an empirical criterion $>\!0.6$ for claiming the detection of a lensed signal.
+Second, from the uncertainty of estimated $p$-value for the median probability and error, ranging from 0 to 0.1, we, however, convince GW190707\_093326 is less likely a lensed event because it includes $p\!\geq\!0.05$ where the unlensed hypothesis is true.
+Third, for a cross-verification, we look at the Bayes factor $\mathcal{B}^\mathrm{ML}_\mathrm{U}$ from \cite{LIGOScientific:2021izm} and find that $\mathcal{B}^\mathrm{ML}_\mathrm{U}$ of GW190707\_093326 also disfavors lensing.
+Therefore, we conclude the signal of GW190707\_093326 is likely an unlensed signal and, consequently, we find no certain evidence of beating patterns from all evaluated BBH events as consistent as the observation made in the Bayes factor-based searches~\citep{Hannuksela:2019kle, LIGOScientific:2021izm}.